 But as picky as I am about charcoal and wood, I am just as critical about the cuts of meat I prepare for my family.

-Right now, most of us are staying at home a lot more these days, and eating at home has become more important than ever.
+Most of us are staying at home a lot more these days, and eating at home has become more important than ever.

 So, when I cook Smithfield products, I know it’s a name I can trust to deliver the best flavor.